524130120/AutoOPT/source/UserGuide/Use_AutoOptLib.md

 `Case ‘evaluate’` is for evaluating solutions’ fitness (objective values penalized by constraint violations).
 In detail, lines 2 and 3 input the problem data and solutions.
 The target problem’s objective function should be written from line 6.
-Constraint functions should be written from line 8.
+Constraint functions (if any) should be written from line 8.
+For the constrained problems, AutoOptLib follows the common practice of the metaheuristic community, i.e., using constraint violations as penalties to discount infeasible solutions.
 Constraint violation can be calculated in line 10 by [[JD13]](../References/ref.html#JD13):

 <a name="Equation3"></a>
 ![Equation3](../_static/Equation3.png)